 1. Interventional Catheters and Tubing

-To make sure catheters go in easily and don't hurt patients, they need to be really slippery.
-Silicone masterbatches can help with this.
-They create a surface that stays slick, so there's less chance of the catheter sticking to body tissues.
+To ensure catheters can be inserted easily and without causing patient discomfort, they need to be highly lubricious.
+Silicone masterbatches can achieve this by creating a surface that remains slick, thereby reducing the likelihood of the catheter adhering to body tissues.

 2. Drug Delivery and Wearables